PTSD and Substance Abuse

 The National Center for PTSD reports that at least 7 or 8% of people will experience PTSD at some point in their life.5 This applies to people of any age, gender, personal history, or job history.
-However, data suggests that some groups of people are at greater risk than others, such as women and war veterans, or first responders who may struggle with PTSD and addiction.
+However, data suggests that some groups of people are at greater risk of developing co-occurring disorders than others, such as women and war veterans, or first responders who may struggle with PTSD and addiction.
 The Anxiety and Depression Association of America (ADAA) notes that 7.7 million Americans older than 18 have PTSD, as do 67% of people who have been exposed to mass violence.6

 How Are PTSD and Substance Abuse Related?